Adaptogenic plants and chronic stress: what the evidence can and cannot say

 The term « adaptogen » was coined in 1947 by Soviet pharmacologist Nikolai Lazarev to describe natural substances that help the body adapt to stresses of all kinds — physical, psychological, biological.
 Decades of Russian, Indian and Chinese research have since refined the concept, now increasingly explored by Western medicine.

-Behind the marketing hype, what are adaptogens really, how do they work, and which to choose?
-Here is a scientifically grounded overview.
+Behind the marketing hype, what are adaptogens really, how do they work, and when should you be cautious?
+Here is a grounded overview for education, not a replacement for mental-health or medical care.

 What is an adaptogen, really?